StudfarmStudios/assaultwing/README.md

 _Assault Wing is a fast-paced physics-based shooter for many players over the internet._

-Assault Wing is a fast-paced physics-based shooter for many players over the internet.
+## Dependencies

+Assault Wing uses [MonoGame](https://www.monogame.net/) which is an open source implementation of the Microsoft XNA 4 Framework.
+Assault Wing is currently using the OpenGL backend of the MonoGame on all platforms.
+Assault Wing builds and runs at least on Windows, Linux and Mac.

 To compile, use the .NET 6 or later (6 is the current LTS version).
-Other dependencies are fetched from nuget, except the Steamworks SDK.
+Other dependencies are fetched from NuGet, except the optional Steamworks SDK.

-The Steamworks SDK which needs to be manually downloaded and copied into place if doing a Steam build to be uloaded to Steam.

 As an IDE either a recent Visual Studio or Visual Studio Code can be used.